cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 Getting this "Rolo" mould made up as a string literal required foresight, didn't it?
 At compile time, you had to know that you wanted to commit resources (be that money or memory) to the name "Rolo".

 In return, you get certainty.
 The steel mould will always be on the shelf (it's bolted there after all), so nobody can ever move it or hide it from you.
-Nobody, including you, can ever alter the steel mould (we say a `&'static str` is "immutable").
+Nobody, including you, can ever alter the steel mould (we say that `'static str` are "immutable").

 These constraints could be annoying, but you're happy because you know you're going to use this mould a lot.

-One other thing to be aware of: if you type `let steel_mould = "Rolo";`, your IDE will probably display:
+While string literals are not mutable, `&'static str` variables *are* mutable.
+You can use your finger to point at other things:

 {% highlight rust %}
+// point at the "Rolo" mould
-let steel_mould: &str = "Rolo"
+let mut point_finger: &'static str = "Rolo";

+// now point at the "Max" mould point_finger = "Max";
 {% endhighlight %}

-so, notice it says the type is just a `&str` without the `'static` part.
-Even though your IDE doesn't explicitly say it, this `&str` is a `&'static str` --- it's not "_like_" one --- it absolutely _is_ one.
+Something that might cause confusion: if you type `let steel_mould = "Rolo"`, your IDE will probably display `let steel_mould: &str = "Rolo"`.
+It says the type is just a `&str` without the `'static` part.
+Even though your IDE doesn't explicitly say it, this `&str` is a `&'static str`.

-In fact, any text defined at compile time (a "string literal") is a `&'static str`.
-It can safely be used for as long as you want.

-This point might lead to confusion later, so bear in mind that when we're defining variables at compile time, a `&str` and a `&'static str` are exactly the same thing.
+{: .notice}

 ### String: committing resources to unspecific tasks